1Password

 5. and more.
 Check out 👉 HERE

-• We suggest that you have at least the browser extension from section #1 depending on your default/preferred browser of choice.
+• A suggestion is to have at least the browser extension from section #1 depending on the default/preferred browser of choice.

-• Read a secret pair of username and password is very straightforward with the simple GUI provided: either from the website or any other apps: navigate to a specific vault that you have the access to view, retrieve the specific key for your own inquiry purpose.
+• Read a secret pair of username and password is very straightforward with the simple GUI provided: either from the website or any other apps: navigate to a specific vault that has access to view, retrieve the specific key for the inquiry purpose.

 • Write a secret item is also simple: